These tools are recommended for advanced users only.

 Such order may not necessarily be executed at the 'Stop Price' for the following reasons:

-- Upon its execution through a market order, the prices on the Order Book may change within milliseconds.
+- Given that the order is carried out by means of a market order, the prices in the Order Book may change in a matter of milliseconds.

 What is a Stop-Limit order?

 Stop-Limit is a type of order to purchase or sell currency, which combines the features of Stop-Loss and Stop-Limit.
 In this type of order, the user chooses a 'Stop Price', the amount of the trade to be executed and a 'Limit Price', the price at which a Stop Limit order is to be placed.

 When the chosen market 'Last Price' matches a 'Stop Price' chosen by the trader, the amount specified in the order will be placed in the Order Book as a limit order at the price chosen as 'Limit Price'.
 Since it is a limit order, it may be possible that this order will never be executed or that this order will be partially executed.

 The exact mechanism of a stop order may vary between brokers and platforms.